| Enterprise | ||||

 Work with auto sleepβ

-With auto sleep, you can put virtual clusters to sleep which means that
+With auto sleep, you can put tenant clusters to sleep which means that

 vCluster Platform sets replicas: 0 for all replica-controlled